 Implementing a formal fatigue management programme demonstrates that the risks resulting from sleepy employees are recognised.
-Key procedures to reduce fatigue are integrated into an overall programme that ensures: employees are getting suﬃcient sleep; are monitored for fatigue-related issues including sleep disorders; controls are in place to minimise the impact of fatigue-related errors that occur; and these procedures are periodically assessed to ensure their eﬀectiveness.
+Key procedures to reduce fatigue are integrated into an overall programme that ensures: employees are getting suﬃcient sleep; are monitored for fatigue-related issues including sleep disorders; controls are in place to minimise the impact of fatigue-related errors that occur, and these procedures are periodically assessed to ensure their eﬀectiveness.

 Organisations seeking to provide fatigue risk management systems often turn to vehicle-mounted systems.
-However, despite almost three decades of research on technological strategies for monitoring driver fatigue in near real time, the usefulness of such approaches as well as limited evidence of success of their operational implementation.
+However, despite almost three decades of research on technological strategies for monitoring driver fatigue in near real-time, the usefulness of such approaches as well as limited evidence of the success of their operational implementation.
 An alternate for evaluating basic sleep parameters is wrist-worn sleep/activity monitoring via smart devices.
 Wrist-worn activity monitoring records the frequency and time-course of body movements and processes this information to provide measures of sleep quantity, sleep quality, and sleep/wake timing.

 Bio-mathematical models are increasingly being used in fatigue management programmes.
 These models use a set of integrated equations to predict fatigue levels based on factors including recent sleep quantity, sleep quality, and sleep/wake timing, the current time of day (during work shifts), and sometimes workload.

-Tap Into Safety has interactive safety training modules which include detailed education on fatigue across a number of high-risk industry scenarios.
+Tap into Safety has interactive safety training modules which include detailed education on fatigue across a number of high-risk industry scenarios.
 These safety training modules can be completed in 15 minutes and can easily be added to your existing induction, on-boarding and refresher training modules via a simple URL integration.
 We can even customise the modules to suit your specific workshop.
 Contact us today to organise your obligation free trial.